Skip to main content

 Not all upgrades are created equal.
 Here’s what the data says about which components drive the most return per dollar spent:

-At $7,000–$12,000, refacing your existing cabinet boxes with new doors and hardware is the single highest-ROI kitchen upgrade.
-Full replacement ($15,000–$25,000) returns significantly less because you’re paying for demolition, disposal, and installation labor on top of the materials.
+At $7,000–$12,000, refacing your existing cabinet boxes with new doors and hardware is widely cited (NAHB, Houzz, This Old House cost-vs-value coverage) as the single highest-return-per-dollar kitchen upgrade in the cabinet category.
+Full replacement ($15,000–$25,000) returns less per dollar because you’re paying for demolition, disposal, and installation labor on top of the materials.
+Specific recoup percentages on cabinet-only work aren’t broken out in the standard Remodeling Magazine Cost vs. Value tiers, so we won’t put a number on it — the directional reality is what matters: refacing pays back better than replacing, dollar for dollar, at the cabinet line item.

 Lighting — High Impact, Low Cost